Education BA (Hons)UCAS Code: XX30|Duration: 3 years|Full Time|Hope Park|UCAS Campus Code: L46

 Education Studies is available as a Single Honours degree, or as part of a Combined Honours degree, in which you study Education alongside another subject.

 On both degrees, teaching is structured into lectures, where all students are taught together, seminars of smaller groups of around 25 students, and tutorials of around 10 students.
-You will also have workshops, guided reading activities, use online forum discussion groups, and use the University’s Virtual Learning Environment.
+You will also have independent learning activities, guided reading activities, use online forum discussion groups, and use the University’s Virtual Learning Environment.
 You will also have the opportunity to meet one-to-one with your tutor each week.

 Both Single Honours and Combined Honours students follow a core Education Studies curriculum.
 Single Honours students also follow an additional curriculum that explores the application of education theory to practice in areas such as Education Policy and Education for Social Justice.

-If you are studying Education as a Single Honours degree, in your first year there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
-If you are studying Education as a Combined Honours degree, in your first year there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours in your second and third years.
+If you are studying Education as a Single Honours degree, in your first year there are approximately 12 contact hours each week, which reduces to approximately 10 contact hours in your second and third years.
+If you are studying Education as a Combined Honours degree, in your first year there are approximately 6 contact hours each week, which reduces to approximately 5 teaching hours in your second and third years.

 On top of teaching hours, you are also expected to study independently for around 18 hours each week, as well as working with other students and in groups to prepare for any group assessments you may have.